sinch/docs/docs/verification/verification-rest-api/verification-rest-call-detail-records.md

 The files are generated once daily and contain the previous days' CDRs.
 A day spans from 00:00:00 UTC to 23:59:59 UTC.
 CDRs are written when the call is ended, though there are some edge cases where an app-app call CDR may be delayed in being written, for example, if there is a network failure before the call is ended.

 CDR files can be downloaded from the developer portal.
-Upon request, the CDR files can also be uploaded to a S3 bucket that your company provides and to which Sinch has write access.
+Upon request, the CDR files can also be uploaded to an S3 bucket that your company provides and to which Sinch has write access.